nataliyadurdyeva/WellPlay_App/README.md

 ### TODO

-- Set up and search by users' availability (date and time of the day)
+- Search by users' availability (date and time of the day)
-- Set up and search withing distance radius (kilometers or miles)
+- Search up and search withing distance radius (kilometers or miles)
 - Advanced filtering by preffered types of sports
 - Create and chat in Group Chats
 - Read/Unread status for messages